rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - XML
 - CSV
 **For creating Google product feed, you must use XML format.
-= What is the feed auto update feature? =
+= What is the feed auto-update feature? =
 For feeds that you extracted under certain specifications, you can now schedule it to be updated, with new products, automatically.
 You can choose daily updates or hourly updates of feed.
 = Can I add attributes of my own choice? =
 Yes, with the dynamic attribute feature, you can include dynamic attributes to your product feed to be generated, without altering any details on your store.